Updated: Jan 31, 2022

 Still, the idea of a routine to be repeated every day is not in the least attractive to me.
 I get bored easily; I know I won’t keep it up.

-So here’s what I’m working on these days: a daily routine that is different every day.
+So here’s what I've come up with: a daily routine that is different every day.

 My idea is to make movement with awareness a habit.
 It is an attitude rather than a specific action.
 It means you stop the rat race, you slow down and observe closely what you are doing.
 It means giving yourself the opportunity to improve, reduce effort, increase the efficiency of your action and not hurt yourself.